MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: App provides 20px spacing between toolbar in left rail and Teams navigation.

-* The secondary and tertiary pages in a tab must be opened in a level 2 and level 3 view in the main tab area, which is navigated via breadcrumbs or left nav.
+* The secondary and tertiary pages in a tab must be opened in a level 2 and level 3 view in the main tab area, which is navigated via breadcrumbs or left navigation.
 You can also include the following components to aid tab navigation:
     * Back buttons
     * Page headers
     * Hamburger menus
-* Tab shouldn't have horizontal scroll.
+* Tab shouldn't have a horizontal scroll.
 Whiteboarding apps and other apps that require a larger canvas to allow users to collaborate without a perceived broken app experience, can use horizontal scroll depending on their business need.

-* Deep links in tabs must not link to an external webpage but somewhere within Teams.
+* Deep links in tabs must not link to an external webpage but within Teams.
 For example, task modules or other tabs.

   ![View Button not Linked](~/assets/images/submission/validation-navigation-view-button-not-linked-static-tab.png)

   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: **View** button launches external webpage, not deep linked within the Teams app.

 * Tabs shouldn't allow users to navigate outside Teams for the core app experience.
-Tabs can redirect outside Teams for non-core workflows (For example – to raise a support ticket).
+Tabs can redirect outside Teams for non-core workflows.
+For example, to raise a support ticket.

   ![Core Workflow within Configuration Tab](~/assets/images/submission/validation-navigation-core-workflow-within-configuration.png)

-  :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: App core workflow is collaboration on a blank diagram within a channel.
+  :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: App core workflow is collaborating on a blank diagram within a channel.
 Core workflow is within Teams in a configurable tab.

   ![App Core Workflow Redirects Outside](~/assets/images/submission/validation-navigation-core-workflow-redirects-outside.png)